ncatlab/nlab-content/pages/5/5/6/0/20655/content.md

 In other words, a pregroup is a [[rigid monoidal category]] which is [[thin category|thin]] and [[skeletal category|skeletal]].
 Note that a commutative pregroup is simply a [[group]].
-Here are a few variants of pregroups that appear in the literature, see [Coecke13](#Coecke13):
+Here are a few variants of pregroups that appear in the literature, see [Coecke 2013](#Coecke13):

 * If we drop the anti-symmetry axiom for posets, we get a **quasi-pregroup**,
 * If we drop the two expansion axioms, we get a **protogroup**.